pradeepta1389/pradeepta1389/README.md

 - 👋 Hi, I’m @pradeepta1389
 - 👀 I’m interested in python programming
 - 🌱 I’m currently learning blockchain,IOT,Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me on ppuhan1389@gmail.com

 <!---
 pradeepta1389/pradeepta1389 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.